Updated December 2018

 1. Ninja – No. You’re not.
 Just no. Stop it.

 2. Guru – Are you going to be my spiritual guide to website marketing or graphic design or whatever?
 Why not just call yourself the high priest, pope, or cult leader?
 You’re attempting to gain credibility by attaching yourself to a system of spirituality that you know nothing about.
 You look foolish.
+Would you call yourself a bishop or rabbi of digital marketing?

 3. Account Executive – I just did a search and there were 1.3 million account executives on LinkedIn.
 Your readers have no idea what it means in your specific situation.
 Please, take 2 minutes to write something more descriptive.
 Almost anything else you write will be more informative.